iiasa/GLOBIOM-G4M-link/README.md

 Specific commits of the submodule repositories are referenced by the link.
 These should be used, and sometimes change as newer versions of the submodules become available.
-However, submodules do not automatically updated when pulling/fetching the parent Git repository of the GLOBIOM-G4M-link.
+However, submodules do not automatically updatedwhen pulling/fetching the parent Git repository of the GLOBIOM-G4M-link.

 To update submodules or a submodule, issue: